-- a public way or a way which the Town Clerk certifies is maintained (a) and used as a public way, or - (b) a way shown on a plan approved in accordance with the subdivision control law, or - a way in existence when the subdivision control became effective in (c) Bellingham, having in the opinion of the Planning Board, sufficient width, suitable grades and adequate construction to provide for the needs of vehicular traffic in relation to the proposed use of the land abutting thereon or served thereby, and for the installation of municipal services to serve such land and the building erected or to be erected thereon.
+- A. A public way or a way which the Town Clerk certifies is maintained and used as a public way; or - B. A way shown on a plan approved in accordance with the Subdivision Control Law; [2] or - C. A way in existence when the subdivision control became effective in Bellingham, having, in the opinion of the Planning Board, sufficient width, suitable grades and adequate construction to provide for the needs of vehicular traffic in relation to the proposed use of the land abutting thereon or served thereby, and for the installation of municipal services to serve such land and the building erected or to be erected thereon.